Rafting in Nepal

-Rafting, Kayaking and Cannoning is one of the main parts of river tourism in Nepal.
+Rafting, kayaking and canoeing are some of the main parts of river tourism in Nepal.
 Prior to the boom of the tourism industry, rivers were considered holy and the idea of fun in the river was not usual to general Nepalese.
-From zero clients in early 70s to more than 30,000 clients in 2000, it is one of the growing industry of Nepal.
+From zero clients in early 70s to more than 30,000 clients in 2000, it is one of the growing industries of Nepal.

 History

-The first commercial rafting company, Himalayan River and exploration, was registered in 1976 by Al Read.
+The first commercial rafting company, Himalayan River and Exploration, was registered in 1976 by Al Read.
 This was the first rafting company not only in Nepal but the entire Asia.
-The headquarter of the company was in Kathmandu and was run by American and Nepali staffs.
+The headquarters of the company was in Kathmandu and was run by American and Nepali staffs.
 In 1976, over 100 Nepalese were trained for the rafting job.
 These trainees later started their own rafting companies.

-In 1989, Nepal Association of Rafting Agents was formally recognized by the Government.
+In 1989, the Nepal Association of Rafting Agents was formally recognized by the Government.
 Initially, the Government required that all rafting clients pay for a permit that allowed them to participate in a rafting trip on a particular river for a specified number of days.
 This system was revoked in 1999.